Robust 3DGS-based SLAM via Adaptive Kernel Smoothing: Method

+\textbf{Regularized Image Synthesis.} Having obtained the transient parameter set $\mathcal{G}'_p$ with corrected components $(\mu'_{p_k}, c'_{p_k})$, we proceed to render the requisite image modalities.
+The color $C(p)$ is computed via standard alpha compositing using the rectified parameters:

+where $f_{p_k}(p)$ denotes the opacity attenuation evaluated at pixel $p$ using the corrected 2D position (consistent with Eq. \eqref{eq:Formula 1}).

-\textbf{Depth Image Rendering.} The depth value is determined as the weighted average of corrected Gaussian depths\cite{splatam}, with weights derived from the Gaussian attenuation function.
-The calculation method is as follows:
+Similarly, the expected depth $D(p)$ is synthesized as the weighted average of the corrected Gaussian depths $d'_{p_k}$ (derived by transforming the corrected 3D positions $\mu'_{p_k}$ via camera extrinsics $E_t$) in the camera coordinate system:

-Herein, \( d'_{pk} \) represents the depth of the corrected Gaussian in the camera coordinate system.
-This formula enables depth smoothing, mitigates depth discontinuities caused by anomalous Gaussians, and simultaneously returns gradients relative to the original 3D map to facilitate pose optimization.

-\textbf{Contour Image Rendering.} For the calculation method of contour image rendering, we adopt the contour computation approach from SplaTAM\cite{splatam}, with the input replaced by the corrected Gaussian set to ensure the accuracy of visibility judgment:

-The value of \( S(p) \) closer to 1 indicates a more complete Gaussian coverage of pixel \( p \), resulting in a higher weight assigned to this pixel in subsequent pose optimization.

-\textbf{Calculation Method for CB-KNN Smoothing Correction.} Based on the K-nearest neighbor smoothing logic proposed in this work, we extend it to dual-dimensional correction of position and color.
-In the following, we elaborate on the calculation method for CB-KNN smoothing correction.For each Gaussian \( g_{pk} \) in \( G_p \), we first compute the 2D projection centroid \( C_p \) of the K nearest neighbors:

-Herein, \( \pi(\cdot) \) denotes the 3D-to-2D projection function, which takes the Gaussian 3D position \( u_{pj} \), camera extrinsic parameters \( E_t \), and camera intrinsic parameters \( K_{cam} \) as inputs.
-The position correction (2D projection offset) is then obtained by shifting the 2D projection of \( g_{pk} \) toward \( C_p \):

-Herein, \( \alpha \in [0.1, 0.3] \) represents the offset coefficient, \( \epsilon = 10^{-6} \) is introduced to avoid division by zero, and \( u'_{pk} \) denotes the temporarily corrected 3D position (used solely for current frame rendering).
-Weights are assigned based on the contribution of each Gaussian to pixel \( p \), yielding the corrected color as follows:

-Herein, \( \omega_{pj} \) represents the normalized weight, which guarantees that Gaussians with higher contribution take precedence in color determination while suppressing color noise induced by anomalous Gaussians.